 2017 was a strong year for the Finnish economy.
 The government pursued a policy of "internal devaluation" that culminated in the so-called competitiveness pact, formed together with labor organizations.
 Private consumption was strong, but the main drivers of growth were private investment and exports as export industries benefited from growth in the eurozone and improved domestic price competitiveness.
-During the first quarter of 2018, consumer confidence has been high and the economy performed well in the beginning of the year.
 As at November 30, 2017, the Group's market share of lending in Finland was 9.6 percent, while its share of deposits was 12.8 percent.